aws-samples/aws-lambda-java-oracle-starter-kit/README.md

-# AWS Lambda using Java, Oracle Database, and AWS Secrets Manager - Quick start
+# AWS Lambda using Java, Oracle Database, and AWS Secrets Manager - Starter Kit

-This is a quick start solution for developing AWS Lambda to work with Oracle database using AWS Secrets Manager.
+This is a Starter Kit for developing AWS Lambda based applications to work Oracle database using AWS Secrets Manager.

 ## Pre-requisites
 1. Apache Maven